Dr. Michelle M. Guo, DDS, MS

 Dr. Guo earned her Doctorate of Dental Surgery from the University of California San Francisco (UCSF) School of Dentistry and her DDS equivalent from Peking University School of Dentistry.
 She became a dentist in 1996 and has been practicing in Southwest Michigan since 2010.
 She is also an Adjuct Clinical Assistant Professor at the Department of Periodontics & Oral Medicine, University of Michigan School of Dentistry.
 Her dental training from both top-ranking schools and her experience treating many advanced dental diseases enable her to provide patients with comprehensive dental care.
 In addition, she spends hundreds of hours each year on attending dental societies meetings, in order to stay up-to-date on the latest advancements in dentistry and to provide the best treatment options for patients.

-Among the services that provided by Dr. Guo are: preventive dentistry, cosmetic fillings and veneers, crowns and bridges, inlays and onlays, periodontal tissue management, dental implants, root canal therapy, atraumatic extractions, minor oral surgeries, partials and dentures, pediatric dentistry, laser dentistry, orthodontics with braces and invisible aligners.
+Among the services that Dr. Guo provides are: cosmetic fillings and veneers, crowns and bridges, inlays and onlays, dental implants, gum therapy, root canal therapy, atraumatic extractions, minor oral surgeries, dentures, pediatric dentistry, laser dentistry, orthodontics with braces and invisible aligners.

 Dr. Guo is an active member of the American Dental Association, the Michigan Dental Association, the American Orthodontic Society, the American Dental Implant Association, the Detroit Dental Clinic Club, and the Advanced Periodotics and Dental Implantology Study Club.
 She is also a life-time member of the United States Dental Institute, an Associate Fellow of the World Clinic Laser Institute, a Senior Award-winning member of the Academy of General Dentistry, and one of American’s Top Dentists as chosen by the Consumers’ Research Council of America.